 Packing bags and working construction as a child is where Lester Greene developed his strong work ethic.
-Born in Germany and raised in Texas, Lester was always a terrific athlete.
-He ran track and played basketball in his spare time and like most kids, had hoop dreams of playing in the NBA.
-Those dreams would quickly disappear after he refused an offer to play for the high school varsity basketball team.
+He was born in Germany and raised in Texas.
+Lester was always a terrific athlete.
+He ran track and played basketball in his spare time and like most kids, he wanted to play in the NBA.
+Those dreams would quickly disappear after he refused an offer to play for the varsity basketball team.
 Lester knew that playing professional basketball was a long shot so he transitioned to writing.